Blog

 A person holding a smartphone showing a successful app launch with confetti graphics on the screen.

-Gathering Real-World User Feedback
+Gathering Real-World Feedback

-Don't wait until you think it’s perfect.
-Most no-code platforms let you generate a shareable link or a QR code that lets friends, family, or colleagues install a test version right on their phones.
+Don't wait until you think it's perfect.
+Most no-code platforms let you generate a shareable link or QR code so friends, family, or early users can try a test version on their phones.
+Give them a simple task ("try to sign up and add an item to your cart") and then just watch.
+Don't help.
+Their pauses and confused faces are pure gold, showing you exactly where the experience needs work.

-Your Essential Pre-Launch Checklist
+Pre-Launch Checklist and Deployment

 Common Questions About Building an App Without Code